 “I’m looking for profoundness, precision and territory, not a style or a deviation.
 I don’t mind some deviation, like volatility or reduction, but if a wine is messed up or full of mousiness it’s terrible.
 Now, you start to hear people say that mousiness can be a quality of natural wine.
 Well, I say f&^k off, that’s an idiotic thing to say.
 It’s a serious deviation which pulls away all of the wine’s identity, and the wine becomes a problem.
 You don’t taste the wine, you taste the mousiness and that dominates the wine, territory and variety so it doesn’t make any sense.”

 We can hear the irritation in his voice.
 Working naturally was Frank’s choice to uncover purity, so to see wines with clean-cut faults masquerading under the terminology of 'natural wines' annoys him to no end.
 He explains that he does not believe in a natural 'style' per-se, explaining,

 “When style dominates the provenance and finesse of a wine, I step back and start questioning what is happening.
 I come from a very traditional wine culture of learning about great wines, but I also don’t want to be techno-dominated - that’s something else.
 I search for honest wines that express where they come from.”

 He is quick to criticise his own decisions; he by no means puts his own wines on any pedestal, rather knocking them off and working to put them back together.
-One of the key changes in Frank’s cellar in recent years has been his change in white winemaking from skin contact to direct press.
+One of the key changes in Frank’s cellar in recent years has been his change in white winemaking from long skin contact to a short four-day period of maceration.
 He says,

 “Yes, I suppose the whites have always been more experimental, much more so than the reds.
 When I went away from using the orange wine technique for the whites, I was also questioning what I was doing with the reds, but in the reds you don’t feel and sense the fine tuning as much, whereas in the whites you definitely do.”